libeo-vtt/jquery-slider/README.md

-# VTT jQuery Boilerplate
+# VTT jQuery Slider

-### A jump-start for VTT jQuery plugins development
+A responsive and a11y friendly jQuery slider.

 ## Usage